London, United Kingdom

 - To increase the number of women and girls making music.
 Over the past decade, a reported 95% of Reading and Leeds festival line-ups have been dominated by male acts.

-Girls Rock London (GRL!) is a music project for girls and women in London.
+Girls Rock London (GRL!) is a music project for girls and women in London, part of a movement of rock camps that take place all over the world.